molpopgen/pecnv/README.md

 * Cridland, J.M., S.J.
 MacDonald, A.D.
 Long, and K.R Thornton (2013) Abundance and Distribution of Transposable Elements in Two _Drosophila_ QTL Mapping Resources  Molecular Biology and Evolution __30__: 2311-2327.
 PMID 23883524 [Manuscript](http://mbe.oxfordjournals.org/content/30/10/2311.full)

-The full version of the TE detection pipeline, along with test data, is available from the Thornton lab [website](http://www.molpopgen.org/tepipeline/line99_example.tar.gz).
-Users interested primarily in TE detection are encouraged to download that archive and study how it works.

 This code has been used by the lab for detecting tandem duplications from short-read data, and the accompanying perl/shell scripts are intended to walk a user through doing such an analysis.

 #A note on version numbers